 Different toxic-load patterns react differently to Panda’s specific ingredient profile:

-• Mold-pattern people often react to soybean oil (mold-contamination risk in the soybean supply) and have lower histamine tolerance.
+- Mold-pattern people often react to soybean oil (mold-contamination risk in the soybean supply) and have lower histamine tolerance.
+For the broader context, see allergies and brain fog.

 The free 90-second Toxic Load Type Tool identifies your dominant pattern so you know which of these effects is most likely to hit you specifically.
 Then you can make informed decisions about how often + what to order.